jcarterlab/The-Good-the-Bad-and-the-Ugly/The-Good-the-Bad-and-the-Ugly.md

 turned ugly following the 2016 election of Donald Trump.
-A strong sense of national belonging is undoubtedly good for any country, yet Trump’s rise was also accompanied by discrimination, the emboldening of extreme groups, political polarization, post-truth era disinformation and widespread skepticism in the legitimacy of the 2020 election.
+A strong sense of national belonging is undoubtedly good for any country, yet Trump’s rise was also accompanied by discrimination, the emboldening of extreme groups, political polarization, disinformation and widespread skepticism regarding the legitimacy of the 2020 election, the last three of which appear here to stay.